 Step 4: Chip Away at it, Every Week and Every Day

 Great Work is not accomplished in one day.
 A great book isn’t written in a day.
-A successful business isn’t built, a following isn’t gathered, and a great artwork isn’t curated all at once.
+A successful business isn’t built, a following isn’t gathered, and a lifetime of beautiful artwork isn’t curated all at once.

 Great Work is ACCUMULATED.
 It emerges from thousands of choices made over thousands of moments.
 We do something today, so we can do some more tomorrow.
 We strive this week so we can soar next year.

-I suggest that you use one of the Aligned Time Journals to help you keep your Great Work top of mind.
-In it, you’ll set 90 day goals, weekly tasks and daily to-dos, all aligned to your Great Work.
+I suggest that you use one of the Great Work Journals to help you keep your Great Work top of mind.
+In it, you’ll set 90-day goals, weekly tasks, and daily to-dos, all aligned with your Great Work.